 the Installation Point “QC” which is the conceptual name aggregating all the technical facilities where TSO operates the quality conversion between L-gas and H-gas,

-The Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) which is the technical facility where TSO injects H2 into H-gas
+The Domestic Points for Injection where TSO operates a blending station allowing the injection of non Compatible Gas

 Positive Nominations on the Installation Point “QC” shall be considered as Nominations for the “Quality Conversion to H Service”, by which quantities exit from the L Zone and enter into the H Zone.

-Quality Conversion to H Service is implicitly allocated with Entry Service at Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks).
-As a consequence, no explicit Nomination is needed for the Quality Conversion to H Service.
+Quality Conversion to H Service is also implicitly allocated with Entry Service at Domestic Points for Injection where TSO operates a blending station allowing the injection of Non Compatible Gas.
+As a consequence, no explicit Nomination is needed for the Quality Conversion to H Service at Domestic Points for Injection.

-Quality Conversion to H
+Quality Conversion to H Service

-The Quality Conversion to H Service offers the possibility to inject L-Gas or H2 into H-Gas in such a way that the mix remains a Compatible Gas.
+The Quality Conversion to H Service offers the possibility to inject Non Compatible Gas into H-Gas in such a way that the mix remains a Compatible Gas.

 The Quality Conversion Service to H is an interruptible service; in case of an interruption, the procedure in accordance with section 7.2.2 shall be applied.

 Nominations and Confirmations